 False Negatives: Why They Happen and What to Do?

 A false negative occurs when a test shows negative despite being pregnant.
-This can happen if:
+This can happen if:- Testing too early when hCG levels are still low.

 - The test is expired or improperly used.